gemerden/pycicle/README.md

 - `parser.parse(*cmds)`: can be used to specify individual command line arguments (usually in tests): for example `parser.parse('1', '2', '--text hello')`,
 - `parser(cmd=None)`: A shortcut using the `Parser.__call__` method.
 If no arguments are given, this will run as `cmd()` above, otherwise it will parse the `cmd` and run the target (if a target is configured),
 - To run the GUI from the command line, run `parser.cmd()` and argument `--gui`,  e.g.: `> python start_server.py --gui`,
-- `parser.prompt()` will start prompt and an evaluation loop taking arguments from the command line, parsing them and executing a target.
+- `parser.prompt()` will start prompt and an evaluation loop taking arguments from the command line, parsing them and executing a target function.
 This can be useful in combination with subparsers.

 #### Configuring Subparsers